mvysny/mvysny.github.io/_posts/2024-2-29-idea-in-vm.md

 ## MacBook Intel

 UTM on old MacBook Air 2015 x86-64: UTM only offers GPU acceleration for Ubuntu 24.04 guests (because of some mesa patches which are only included in Ubuntu 24.04+).
-Unfortunately, IDEA starts but only shows a black rectangle, making it completely unusable.
-Might be Xwayland issue, or some kind of incompatibility between UTM and Java rendering; IDEA Wayland or Mesa upgrades might improve things.
-IDEA works when the VM is started without GPU acceleration, but the speed is just "mediocre"-to-"bad".
+To fix IDEA, edit `idea64.vmoptions`, comment out `-Dsun.java2d.metal=true` and enable `-Dsun.java2d.opengl=true`.
+Unfortunately, IDEA is very slow in this mode, making it unusable for any sensible work.

 However, the testing machine is very old and visibly slow: maybe the Apple Silicon might be able to compensate.
 But then again, the inefficiencies of not having proper 3D acceleration will drain the battery and extort strain